KEY FACTS

 2017:

 - The PNG Government announced a K600 million Edevu Hydro Project on the Brown River6F[i] to meet the future water and power needs for Port Moresby.
-The project, to be developed by the China Gezhouba Group Corporation and the East Vision Group, was scheduled for completion in 2020.
+The project, developed by the China Gezhouba Group Corporation and the East Vision Group, was scheduled for completion in 2020.

 - The Edevu Hydro Project has negated the need for a World Heritage listing to protect the Brown River Catchment Area.